NadineWolgast/IntegrateALL/README.md

 ```bash
   snakemake --use-conda --cores 1 allowed_rules run_fusioncatcher
 ```
-But you will need to adjust the **rule all** in the Snakemake file like this:
+But you will need to adjust the **rule all** inside the Snakemake file like this:

 ```python
   rule all: